hermango/shareable/README.md

 Use shareable's default configuration settings or add your own initializer named 'shareable.rb' to your app's 'config/initializers' directory.

 A generator is available for generating the default configuration file into your project's 'config/initializers' directory.
-Run the following generator command, then edit the generated file.
+Run the following generator command, then edit the generated file as preferred.

 rails g shareable:config